top of page

 Connections Through Nature

 The open expansiveness of a natural vista can reconnect us to the world and balance our perspectives on life.
-It grounds us, and at the same time enhances our appreciation, and energises us.
-The physical and mental accomplishment of persevering a challenging hike connects us to ourselves, yet the space in which we achieve that cultivates calmness.
+It grounds us, and at the same time enhances our appreciation and energises us.
+The physical and mental accomplishment of a hike can connect us to ourselves, and the space in which we achieve this cultivates calmness.
 When we connect we discern.
 In calm focused awareness there can be connection to everything.

 EDUCATION AND CERTIFICATION